Witenite/Go_Projects/File_Replicator/readme.md

       **ssh-copy-id remote_username@server_ip_address**

 ## Operation
 1. The application is run from the command line.
-Either compile from source or use the ready made (Linux) executable (replicator).
+Either compile from source or use the ready made (Linux 64Bit) executable (replicator).
 To execute simply go to the installation directory and type in:

    **./replicator**